wavefrontHQ/docs/pages/doc/trace_data_details.md

 **Note:** The maximum allowed length for a combination of a span tag key and value is 254 characters (255 including the "=" separating key and value).
 If the value is longer, the span is rejected.

-The following table lists span tags that contain information about the span's identity and interrelationships.
+The following table lists span tags that contain information about the span's identity and relationships.

 <table>
 <colgroup>